 If your bed is very wide, you might not need to fold the duvets in half, because hey can look rather odd as two long sleeping bags on the bed (in the header image).
 It can be nice to add a throw to the bottom of the bed, if you want to disguise the look a little.

 Alternatively, you can lie them on top of each other.

 If you’re not a fan of how the duvets look on their own, we also recommend a full-sized blanket to pull over the duvets.

-What is the best duvet for a Scandinavian Style Bed?
+What is the best duvet for a Scandinavian style two-duvet Bed?

 In the USA?
 We recommend this best duvet insert

 Brooklinen is our favourite.
 In the US, high quality twin duvets can be difficult to find.
 Brooklinen has some super warm, fluffy and lightweight comforters.
 In addition, all their products come with a lifetime warranty.